UCF/Athena-Framework/_docs/getting-started/quick-start.md

 ## A Note about Bootstrap

 Athena is a complete replacement for <a href="https://getbootstrap.com/">Bootstrap</a>.
-If you are already using Bootstrap on an existing project and want to use Athena instead, you should [remove Bootstrap's CSS and JavaScript completely]({{ site.baseurl }}{% link getting-started/download-install.md %}#adding-to-existing-project-using-bootstrap).
+If you are already using Bootstrap on an existing project and want to use Athena instead, you should [remove Bootstrap's CSS and JavaScript completely]({{ '/getting-started/download-install' | url }}#adding-to-existing-project-using-bootstrap).
 Athena is designed to run as a completely standalone framework.

-Read more about the <a href="{{ site.baseurl }}{% link migration.md %}">differences between Athena and Bootstrap here.</a>
+Read more about the <a href="{{ migration | url }}">differences between Athena and Bootstrap here.</a>

 {% endcallout %}